 Best quotes and fact of the day at Wimbledon

-LONDON, July 6 (Reuters) - A selection of the some of the best quotes and facts from the sixth day at Wimbledon on Saturday:
+July 8 (Reuters) - A selection of the some of the best quotes and facts from the seventh day at Wimbledon on Monday:

 QUOTES